MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-monitoring/oml-monitoring.md

 * Access to your Oracle Machine Learning user interface

 In this lab, you will learn how to create a data monitor and a model monitor.
-The use case here uses the `Individual household electricity consumption` dataset which includes various consumption metrics of a household from 2007 to 2010.
-The goal is to understand if and how household consumption has changed over four years.
+The use case here uses the `Individual household electricity consumption` dataset which includes various consumption metrics of a household for the year 2007.
+The goal is to understand if and how household consumption has changed over the year.

+## Task 1: Load Dataset for Data Monitoring

+Before you begin with data and model monitoring, you must first load these datasets - `HOUSEHOLD_POWER_BASE` and `HOUSEHOLD_POWER_NEW` in your schema.
 The dataset comprises the following columns:

-* `DATE_TIME` — Contains the date and time related information in dd:mm:yyyy:hh:mm:ss format.
+* `DATES` — Contains the date in yyyy:mm:dd format.
+* `TIMES` - Contains the timestamp in hh:mm:ss format.
 * `GLOBAL_ACTIVE_POWER` — This is the household global minute-averaged active power (in kilowatt).
 * `GLOBAL_REACTIVE_POWER` — This is the household global minute-averaged reactive power (in kilowatt).
 * `VOLTAGE` — This is the Minute-averaged voltage (in volt).